 - 1. Contracting States should, in cooperation with other States and the Organization, seek the most efficient delineation of search and rescue regions and consider, as necessary, pooling available resources or establishing jointly a single search and rescue organization to be responsible for the provision of search and rescue services within areas extending over the territories of two or more States or over the high seas. - 2.
 The Council should encourage States whose air coverage of the search and rescue regions for which they are responsible cannot be ensured because of a lack of adequate facilities, to request assistance from other States to remedy the situation and to negotiate agreements with appropriate States regarding the assistance to be provided during search and rescue operations.

 APPENDIX O

-Coordination and cooperation of civil and military air traffic
+Coordination of civil and military air traffic

-Whereas the airspace as well as is a resource common to both civil and military aviation, and given that many air navigation facilities and services should be used in common are provided and used by both civil aviation and military aviation;
+Whereas the airspace as well as many facilities and services should be used in common by civil aviation and military aviation;